Dog-Friendly North Stradbroke Island: Visiting with a Dog

 Dog-Friendly Beaches on North Stradbroke Island

-One of the main attractions of North Stradbroke Island are its beaches, and dogs visiting the island haven’t been overlooked, with an off-leash dog beach on the island – a section of Home Beach at Point Lookout.
+One of the main attractions of North Stradbroke Island are its beaches, and dogs visiting the island haven’t been overlooked, with a large off-leash dog beach on the island – Home Beach at Point Lookout.

-The off-leash section is in between Rocky Point and Rocky Headland, in front of the Point Lookout Hotel.
-Point Lookout is an easy 20-minute drive from the ferry terminal on sealed roads, with plenty of nearby accommodation.
+Home Beach is an easy 20-minute drive from the ferry terminal on sealed roads, with plenty of nearby accommodation within walking distance of the beach.

 Pet dogs are also allowed on-leash on a number of other beaches, including most of Main Beach, most of Flinders Beach, Deadmans Beach and Frenchmans Beach.
-Check the signs at the beach.
+Check the signs at the beach for the exact locations.
+Also be aware some of these beaches are not suitable for swimming – there are multiple warning signs at Frenchmans Beach.

 Note that dogs are prohibited from these sections of beach: